Lildel81/Graceful-Living-Web-Application/README.md

 ```bash
 git push origin   #pushes up your code to the master branch.
 ```
-<strong>To clone from a certain branch, the master for example, use:</strong>
+<strong>To clone from a certain branch, the master, for example, use:</strong>
 ```bash
 git clone --branch master --single-branch <repo_url>
 ```
-<strong>To check which branch your going to push to use:</strong>
+<strong>To check which branch you're going to push to use:</strong>
 ```bash
 git branch
 ```